fannheyward/coc-markdownlint/README.md

 - `markdownlint.onSave`: lint on saving a file, default `true`
 - `markdownlint.config`: configurations rules used by markdownlint, default `{}`

+## Commands

+- `markdownlint.fixAll`: fix all errors in current file found by markdownlint

 ## Rules

 You can configures the markdownlint rules to use, for example: